ControlNet-XS: Rethinking the Control of Text-to-Image Diffusion Models as Feedback-Control Systems: Related Work

-\textbf{Conditioning Image Synthesis Models.} To achieve a desired output, one popular choice is to use text-prompts as guidance.
+\textbf{Conditioning Image Synthesis Models.} To generate a desired output image, one popular choice is to use text-prompts as guidance.
 This is done by conditioning a generic image synthesis model on a textual-embedding, provided by pre-trained text-encoders like BERT \cite{Devlin2019_BERT}, T5 \cite{Raffel2020} or CLIP \cite{Radford2021_CLIP}.
-This combination has lead to impressive results for complex Text-to-Image generation task, by models like Stable Diffusion~\cite{Rombach2022_LDM}, DALL-E2~\cite{Ramesh2022_dalle2}, DALL-E3~\cite{Betker2023_dalle3}, Stable Diffusion XL~\cite{Podell2023_SDXL}, Imagen~\cite{Saharia2022_imagen} and many others \cite{Nichol2021_GLIDE, Xu2023}.
-However, text-prompts provide very little control for spatial guidance within an image.
-To address this problem, one line of work proposed to personalise the generation by enabling the insertion of specific instances to an image \cite{Ruiz2023_dreambooth, Gal2022, Yang2023}.
-Another direction is to manipulate only a given mask within an image, such as in-painting \cite{Bar-Tal2022_Text2Live, Goel2023_PAIR-Diffusion}.
+Such conditioning has led to impressive results for complex text-to-image generation task by models like Stable Diffusion~\cite{Rombach2022_LDM}, DALL-E~\cite{Ramesh2022_dalle2, Betker2023_dalle3}, Imagen~\cite{Saharia2022_imagen} and many others \cite{Podell2023_SDXL, Nichol2021_GLIDE, Xu2023}.
+However, text-prompts alone provide very little control over the exact details within the generated image.
+To address this problem, the concept of {\it guidance images} became popular.
+Guidance images describe the desired output scene in an abstract form.
+This ranges from very loose guidance, such as bounding boxes and keypoints for human poses, on to slightly more precise controls like semantic maps or sketches, and up to pixel-accurate guidance, such as depth maps, normal maps, or edge maps.

-\textbf{Image-to-Image Translation.} Many methods use images instead of, or in addition to, textual prompts to condition generative networks.
-These images describe the desired scene in an abstract form, such as a semantic segmentation, a depth map or a sketch.
-One approach for implementing this idea is to train the full generative model, from the beginning, with the additional image conditioning~\cite{TamingTransformers, Saharia2022b_palette, Xu2023}.
-Alternatively, heavy fine tuning of a pre-trained model~\cite{Wang2022} can be done.
-These approaches have the drawback that substantial computational resources are required, and that new types of image conditioning cannot easily be added.
-Due to these limitations, controlling pre-trained networks has become a popular design choice.
+As mentioned in the introduction, one line of work is to utilize guidance images as conditioning before training the model ~\cite{Huang2023_Composer, Li2024_UNIMO-G, TamingTransformers, Saharia2022b_palette, Xu2023}.
+Another variant is to adapt a pre-trained model by fine-tuning it with new guidance images ~\cite{Hu2024_InstructImagen, Wang2022}.
+However, the drawbacks of both approaches are that they require substantial computational resources to train, and also that conditional modalities cannot be changed without excessive re-training.
+The more popular approach is to train a separate controlling network which is combined with a pre-trained generation model, as discussed in the next section.